 Hey all!
 Guess how I spent my weekend?
 Filling up those bookcases we built a week ago, yippee!
 I love books, and I love decorative objects.
 This new wall of bookcases allows me to combine the best of both.
 I’ve heard such great things about the convenience of Kindle and iPad reading, but for me, there’s nothing like a book to touch and smell, and for savoring the words on a printed page.

 How best to begin this project?
 I had to start at the back.
 Grasscloth wallpaper would have been major cool, but expensive and time consuming.
+Been there, done that.
+Wrapping paper or scrapbook paper might have been fun I couldn’t find the right one.
+Stencils seemed too busy.
+One thing I knew, I was going to pack it with a book + collectible combo and I worried with all the stuff, the background would compete.

 I finally decided to paint the back of these bookcases a rich teal color, because 1. it’s a color I never get tired of, 2. it showcases all the white accessories, 3. it coordinates with the colors in the window panels in the room and 4. it was just so dang easy.